hcomet/CheapoDC/README.md

 ![CheapoDC Device Management](images/filemgmt.jpg)
 The CheapoDC uses LittleFS for file storage on the ESP32.
 Although LittleFS supports directories as well as files CheapoDC uses a flat structure and all files are managed at the root.
 The file management page supports upload, download and delete functions.

+## CheapoDC Status LED
+The Status LED is used to provide information about the current status of the CheapoDC.
+Status blinking lasts for 10 seconds.
+It will blink as WiFi access attempts are made.
+If a Station mode connection is successfully made to an access point then the status LED will slow blink (1 second cycle).
+If no connection is made then the CheapoDC will go into Access Point mode.
+The status LED will then fast blink (200ms cycle).

+The status LED will also blink for 10 seconds after a power output changes and after a controller configuration change.
 ## CheapoDC API

 The CheapoDC provides API access to all configuration and data items available through the [Web UI](/README.md#web-ui).
 There is no authentication support in the API but the API also does not support firmware OTA updates or file management.
 These can only be done through the Web UI.